Virasoro constraints in Drinfeld-Sokolov hierarchies: String solutions

 \subsection{Differential side}

-The Grassmannian description of the Drinfeld-Sokolov hierarchy is a geometric reinterpretation of the original Drinfeld-Sokolov phase space, which parametrizes certain objects called affine opers.
+The Grassmannian description of the Drinfeld--Sokolov hierarchy is a geometric reinterpretation of the original Drinfeld--Sokolov phase space, which parametrizes certain objects called affine opers.
 In this section we briefly recall what these are and explain what it means for an affine oper to be string.
 The reader is referred to \cite{BZF1} for a complete description.